[Solved] VLC Keeps Crashing/Freezing on Windows 10/11, Mac, Android

-The VLC crashing issue can happen on macOS, Windows, Android, and other platforms when playing MKV, 4K videos, and other video file formats.
-Common VLC crashing problems include:
+The VLC crashing issue can happen on macOS, Windows, Android, and other platforms when playing MKV, 4K, HEVC, and other file formats.
+If you encounter the following problems, maybe your VLC will crash.

 - 1. VLC stops playing video at a certain point.